phananh19102004/IOT_System_GATEWAY_MQTT/README.md

 Step to install MQTT correctly on raspberry pi :
 - Update your system :
 sudo apt update
-- Install Mosquitto broker and clients sudo apt install -y mosquitto mosquitto-clients
+- Install Mosquitto broker and clients : sudo apt install -y mosquitto mosquitto-clients
-- Enable Mosquitto to start on boot sudo systemctl enable mosquitto
+- Enable Mosquitto to start on boot : sudo systemctl enable mosquitto
-- sudo systemctl status mosquitto (You should see something like active (running))
+- Check status : sudo systemctl status mosquitto (You should see something like active (running))